This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What increases my risk for a secondary spontaneous pneumothorax?

-Ask your caregiver for more information about these and other risk factors for a secondary spontaneous pneumothorax:
+Ask your healthcare provider for more information about these and other risk factors for a secondary spontaneous pneumothorax:

 - Lung diseases and conditions: Conditions including chronic obstructive pulmonary disease (COPD), emphysema, and severe asthma can cause a secondary pneumothorax.
 Cystic fibrosis may also increase your risk for a pneumothorax.
 Conditions that cause abnormal tissue growth in your lungs can cause a spontaneous pneumothorax.
 Pulmonary fibrosis occurs with an overgrowth of tissue in the lungs and may lead to a pneumothorax.